-All confined space entry will require a permit to work.
-All those entering the confined space and acting as the Attendant shall have completed an online confined space course and the company internal confined space course.
-All those in the rescue team must have classroom confined space with BA training.
-A gas free test must be carried out by an authorised gas tester and personal O2 monitors shall be carried at all times while in the confined space.
-There must be a rescue plan and appropriate rescue equipment in place prior to any confined space entry.
+- All confined space entry will require a permit to work and all those entering the confined space and those in the rescue team must have classroom confined space training. - A gas free test must be carried out by an authorised gas tester and personal O2 monitors shall be carried at all times while in the confined space. - There must be a rescue plan and appropriate rescue equipment in place prior to any confined space entry.

-16. Work Equipment
+14. Work Equipment